eladrich/pix2vertex.pytorch/README.md

  - A shape-from-shading scheme for adding fine mesoscopic details

- This repo currently contains our image-to-image network with weights and model ported from the `lua` version and a simple `python` postprocessing scheme.
+ This repo currently contains our image-to-image network with weights and model to `PyTorch` and a simple `python` postprocessing scheme.
  - The released network was trained on a combination of synthetic images and unlabeled real images for some extra robustness :)

 ## Installation